Social media is a giant ocean of feedback.

 Social Listening Tools Rely on Text Analysis to Find Consumer Insights

-These measurements allow for sentiment analysis, linguistics analysis and topic clouds, demographics, themes, emotions, audience interests, competitive analysis, influencers and more.
+These measurements allow for sentiment analysis, linguistics and topic analysis, demographics, themes, emotions, audience interests, competitive analysis, influencers, purchase behaviors, and more.

 Text analysis plays a key role in helping social listening work its magic.